Tinapa

-Tinapa, a Filipino term, is fish cooked or preserved through the process of smoking.
-It is a native delicacy in the Philippines and is often made from blackfin scad (Alepes melanoptera, known locally as galunggong), or from milkfish, which is locally known as bangus.
+Tinapa is a Filipino term for fish cooked or preserved through smoking.
+It is a pre-colonial dish in the Philippines and is often made from blackfin scad (Alepes melanoptera, locally called galunggong) or milkfish, (locally called bangus).

-It is produced and sold traditionally or prepared at home.
-Tinapa recipe mainly involves the process of washing machine the fish and putting it in brine for an extended amount of time (usually 5 – 6 hours), air drying and finally smoking the fish.
-The fish species which are commonly used for making tinapa could either be galunggong (scads) or bangus (milkfish).
+Tinapa can be produced and sold commercially or prepared at home.
+The recipe generally involves cleaning the fish, soaking it in brine for several hours (usually 5–6), air-drying, and finally smoking the fish.
+Common fish used for tinapa include galunggong (scads) and bangus (milkfish).

 The term tinapa means "prepared by smoking".
-The root word tapa in Philippine languages originally meant fish or meat preserved by smoking.
-In the Spanish Philippines, it came to refer to meats (modern tapa) preserved by other means.
-It is derived from Proto-Malayo-Polynesian *tapa, which in turn is derived from Proto-Austronesian *Capa.
+Its root, tapa, originally referred to fish or meat preserved by smoking in Philippine languages.
+During the Spanish colonial period, tapa came to refer to meats preserved by other methods.
+Tinapa is derived from Proto-Malayo-Polynesian *tapa, which in turn comes from Proto-Austronesian *Capa.

-The term tinapa has also come to apply to modern canned sardines in tomato sauce, even though canned sardines are not always prepared by smoking.
+The term tinapa has also come to describe modern canned sardines in tomato sauce, although these are not always smoked.